ZiminYue/CosmosVision/README.md

 The program was tested with Python 3.10, CuPy 12.3, and CUDA 11.8 on Windows 11.

-The `tech-works` branch contains detailed development process and experimental works, for the complete version of the project, see the `main` branch.
+The `tech-works` branch contains detailed development process and experimental works.
+For the complete version of the project and other documentation, see the `main` branch.